If you log in to Camdram, you agree to:

 - Cast should be credited according to the script, libretto or other source text, where applicable.

-- You should use standard role titles where possible for production team.
+- You should use standard role titles where possible for band and production team members.

 - Humorous titles are fine provided they describe genuine participation (‘Technical Overlord’ is fine, for example).

-Principle 2: Show listings must be legal and reasonable
+Principle 2: Information on Camdram must be legal and reasonable

 We want Camdram to be inclusive and welcoming to all visitors.
 Legal action would probably force Camdram to shut down permanently.